Rahmans-Account/BunkMeter/README.md

-This repo Calculates the total number of repos you nedd to pass the 75% attendance Criteria😊.
+This repo Calculates the total number of classes you nedd to pass the 75% attendance Criteria😊.

 This Repo uses a npm Package Called "date-holidays" to calculate the public holidays in the Semester.